Audit Logs

 }';Next Steps

-- Authorization — How
+- Authorization — How native roles and grants control resource access

-:auditslots into the permission model - Comments — Pair audit with discussions on each record
+- Comments — Pair audit with discussions on each record

 - Notifications — Notify users when audited events happen